 Also in late May of 2015, the United States Attorney for the Department of Justice, Central District of California, Environmental Crimes Section ("DOJ") began an investigation into whether there were any violations of federal criminal statutes in connection with the Line 901 incident, including potential violations of the federal Clean Water Act.
 We have cooperated with the DOJ's investigation by responding to their requests for documents and access to our employees.
 Consistent with the terms of our governing organizational documents, we are funding our employees' defense costs, including the costs of separate counsel engaged to represent such individuals.
-The statute of limitations for federal criminal charges lapsed in May of 2020 with no federal criminal charges being brought against PAA or any of its affiliates, officers or employees.
+Except in connection with the May 2016 Indictment and the 2019 Sentence, to date no criminal charges with respect to the Line 901 release have been brought against PAA or any of its affiliates, officers or employees.

 Shortly following the Line 901 incident, we established a claims line and encouraged any parties that were damaged by the release to contact us to discuss their damage claims.
 We have received a number of claims through the claims line and we have been processing those claims and making payments as appropriate.
 In addition, we have also had nine class action lawsuits filed against us, six of which have been administratively consolidated into a single proceeding in the United States District Court for the Central District of California.
 In general, the plaintiffs are seeking to establish different classes of claimants that have allegedly been damaged by the release.
 The court originally certified three sub-classes of claimants and denied certification of the other proposed sub-class.
 On appeal, the Ninth Circuit Court of Appeals overturned the certification of one of the three sub-classes, the oil-industry sub-class, and the District Court subsequently dismissed the oil-industry sub-class representatives' claims.
-The two remaining sub-classes include (i) commercial fishermen who landed fish in certain specified fishing blocks in the waters off the coast of Southern California or persons or businesses who resold commercial seafood landed in such areas; and (ii) residential beachfront properties on a beach and residential properties with a private easement to a beach where oil from the spill washed up.
-The court has set a trial date of September 1, 2020 for those two sub-classes, but the trial is unlikely to proceed on that date due to COVID-19 related trial suspensions.
+The two remaining sub-classes include (i) commercial fishermen who landed fish in certain specified fishing blocks in the waters adjacent to Santa Barbara County or persons or businesses who resold commercial seafood landed in such areas; and (ii) residential beachfront properties on a beach and residential properties with a private easement to a beach where oil from the spill washed up.
+The court has tentatively set a trial date of September 1, 2020 for those two sub-classes.
 We are also defending a separate class action lawsuit proceeding in the United States District Court for the Central District of California brought on behalf of the Line 901 and Line 903 easement holders seeking injunctive relief as well as compensatory damages.